This Creamy Vegan Corn Soup is packed with protein from white beans and nutritional yeast, plus is naturally gluten free and loaded with veg.

 Absolutely.
 I recommend doubling the recipe if you have enough corn (especially while it’s cheap and in season) and you can freeze it in a freezer bag for up to 6 months.

-Yes, we love summer soup around here!
+Can’t get enough of these summer soup recipes like this creamy corn soup?
+We love summer soup around here!
 Both hot and cold.
 Check out some of my favourites.

-Creamy Vegan Corn Soup with Protein
+Creamy Corn Soup (High Protein Vegan Recipe)

 - 2 tsp extra virgin olive oil